Jason-Jelks/SerilogDeduplication/README.md

 }
 ```

 The cache will automatically remove entries older than the configured expiration time.
-Adjust the values based on your log volume and system requirements.
+Adjust these values based on your log volume and system requirements.

 #### **2. Thread Safety**

-The deduplication filter uses thread-safe collections (like `ConcurrentDictionary`) to ensure that multiple threads can safely access the cache.
-This is important in multi-threaded environments like web applications or services.
+The deduplication filter uses thread-safe collections (like `ConcurrentDictionary`) to ensure multiple threads can safely access the cache.
+This is essential in multi-threaded environments like web applications or services.

 - **Solution**:
-  - Use `ConcurrentDictionary` to ensure thread safety across all logging operations without the need for manual locking.
+  - Use `ConcurrentDictionary` to ensure thread safety across all logging operations without manual locking.

 #### **3. Log Frequency**

 If your system generates logs at a high frequency, configuring appropriate deduplication windows can help reduce I/O overhead.
 Increasing the deduplication window for frequent log types (e.g., debug logs) can further reduce noise and improve performance.

-- **Example**: Use a longer deduplication window for `Information` or `Debug` logs to avoid excessive logging in systems with frequent messages.

 ---

-### **8. License**
+### **6. License**

 This project is licensed under the **GNU General Public License v3.0**.